firebird631/siis/doc/tools/exporter.md

 ### Format ###

-Its a text file, really simple, the first row is the manifest of the file, Each element is seperated by a tab.
+Its a text file, really simple, the first row is the manifest of the file, Each element is separated by a tab.
 The header is a list of key=value.

-There is one ore more block of OHLCs, preceded by a timeframe=value row.
+There is one or more block of OHLCs, preceded by a timeframe=value row.
 The timeframe=value row defined the timeframe of the following OHLCs, or ticks/trades/quotes.